Paddle Canada Level-1 Sea Kayak Instructor

 Course materials and manual.

-Group lodge meal Friday night.
+Group lodge meal the first night.

 Beach camping before, during and after the course.

 Meal Plan: $134

 This Paddle Canada certified Level 1 Sea Kayak Instructor course is an intensive 4-day program designed to provide you with a strong foundation of paddling skills and teaching techniques/practice required to be an effective sea kayak instructor.

 This course is run concurrently with our Paddle Canada Basic Kayaking Instructor course.
 However it runs a day longer and is significantly more comprehensive.